auth0/docs/articles/extensions/application-insight.md

 - __Batch_Size__: TThe amount of logs to be read on each execution.
 Maximun is 100.
 - __AppInsights_Instrumentation_Key__: The Application Insights instrumentation key.

- Once you have provided the appropriate values for the above fields, click "Install" to proceed.
+ Once you have provided the appropriate values for the above fields, click __Install__ to proceed.

 ## Retrieve the required information from Application Insights

 Let's see how we can retrieve the __AppInsights_Instrumentation_Key__ information.

-1. Go to your [Azure Portal](https://portal.azure.com/#) and add a new Application Insights instance in your subscription.
+1. Login to your [Azure Portal](https://portal.azure.com/#) and add a new _Application Insights_ instance in your subscription.
 To do so click __New__ and search for `Application Insights`.

 ![New Application Insights instance](/media/articles/extensions/appinsights/new-appinsights.png)